An overlook of the Bugaboo glacier, from just above the Conrad Kain hut

 in better shape than the road to the Bugaboos.

-distance the trail passes through dense forest (rather reminiscent of Olympic
+outlet of the lake, mostly in dense forest rather reminiscent of Olympic

-National Park) though with some nice views of the cascading outlet stream
+National Park.
+There are some nice views of the cascading outlet stream

 Lake of the Hanging Glacier is a large (more than a mile long) turquoise lake set

 in a spectacular cirque.
 The ice reaches right to the lakeshore, while above

 Jumbo and Commander glaciers decend steeply from the mountains.
 From where the

 trail reaches the lake - at the easily crossed outlet - it's possible to scramble